siberianfox/g2wiki/Programming-TinyG2.md

 The loader build in to the is the [SAM-BA® Boot Assistant](http://www.atmel.com/tools/atmelsam-bain-systemprogrammer.aspx).

-## Programming with a SAM-BA® loader and BOSSAc
+## Programming with the ROM loader and BOSSAc

 The TinyG v9 has a ERASE jumper, and the Due has an ERASE button.
-So, in order to put the board in the loader
+So, in order to put the board in the loader, you must either connect the ERASE jumper or hold the ERASE button _while_ hitting the Reset button.
+Then remove the ERASE jumper or release the ERASE button.

-Locate the ERASE / bootloader option on the Atmel SAM ARM chip.

- -- IN PROGRESS --

 If you are looking to program using a SAM-ICE from Atmel Studio 6, please see [here](https://github.com/synthetos/g2/wiki/Programming-v9-with-Studio6-and-the-SAM-ICE)

-Please note: We do not yet have instructions Linux, but the steps are similar.
+Please note: We do not yet have instructions Linux, but the steps are similar to that of OS X.

 [Flashing TinyG2 in OSX](https://github.com/synthetos/g2/wiki/Flashing-TinyG2-with-Apple-OSX)<br>
 [Flashing TinyG2 in Windows](https://github.com/synthetos/g2/wiki/Flashing-TinyG2-with-Windows)